lucodealethea/ZFIORI_TILES/README.md

 # ZFIORI_TILES

-What Fiori Catalog have been created ?
+What Fiori Catalogs have been created ?
 What Fiori Apps are installed on my S/4 HANA ?
 How do they relate with Fiori Apps Library ( https://fioriappslibrary.hana.ondemand.com/ ) ?
 How are Tiles and Target Mapping defined ?